 The Argyle Pink Diamond Origin

-With the market so hot for pink diamonds, prices can regularly exceed $1 million per carat at the annual Argyle Tender, and fresh out of the ground the diamond was estimated to be worth in the tens of millions at auction.
-The mine produces only a handful of stones over 1 carat each year, so by size alone the Jubilee could command a stunning price.
-One can be forgiven if the diamond world gets a little bit giddy as the event approaches, and anticipation was building even as the diamond was handed off to a diamond surgeon with a quarter century of experience in the art.
-It was expected that the process would take 10 days to completely cut and polish the stone.
+With the market so hot for pink diamonds, prices can regularly exceed $1-2 million per carat at the annual Argyle Tender, and fresh out of the ground, the diamond was estimated to be worth in the tens of millions at auction.
+Since the mine produces only a handful of stones over 1 carat each year, it was speculated that even by size alone, the Jubilee could command a stunning price.

 For more reading on colored diamonds, check out the links below: